Shark River Draw

 The bascule bridge carries NJ Transit Rail Operations North Jersey Coast Line between the Bradley Beach and Belmar stations.
 The bridge was built in 1937 by the New York and Long Branch Railroad.
-It underwent major rehabilitation in 2013–2014.
+It underwent a major 5-stage rehabilitation in 2013–2014.

 The drawbridge runs parallel and downstream to the fixed crossing of the New Jersey Route 35 and upstream of the moveable crossing of New Jersey Route 71 bridge to the east, together with which it is subject to the opening regulations as set out in Title 33 of the Code of Federal Regulations.